Spreadsheet Templates and Examples

 Event Spreadsheet Template

-This template organizes the events in a project and associates the AV files with that event.
-An “event” might be an interview, an oral history, a performance, a speech, a reading, or a conference that takes place over multiple days.
+This template organizes project events and associates AV files with each event.
+An Event might be an interview, an oral history, a performance, a speech, a reading, or a conference that spans multiple days.
 This list is not exhaustive.
 Each row in the Event template corresponds to one recording.
 If an event spans multiple recordings, additional recordings may be added to the event after the initial upload.

 Event Label: Descriptive title of the event.

-AV File Label: Name for the file; create a name even if there is not an AV URL
+AV File Label: Name for the file; create a name even if there is no AV Reference.
+This could be the same as Event Label.

 Tag Spreadsheet Template

 Tag: Each unique tag that occurs across the project.
-Tags are only repeated if they belong to multiple categories.
+Tags are only repeated if they belong to multiple groups.

-Category: Each unique category that occurs across the project.
-Categories may not repeat.
+Group: Each unique category of tag that occurs across the project.
+Groups may not repeat.

 Annotation Spreadsheet Template

 This template includes project annotations.
-Annotations correspond to a given start and end point in the audio or video artifact, and contain information about the media.
+Annotations correspond to a given start and end point in the audio or video artifact, and contain information about the AV item.
 The nature of this information is entirely up to the user.
-For example, annotations might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or conceptual notes or themes.
-Annotations are linked to an event as part of the upload process.
+For example, annotations might include a transcript; captions; information about formal features of the media, such as shot sequence, volume, or lighting; historical or cultural context; environmental noise, such as fans or car horns; or conceptual notes or themes.
+Annotations are linked to an event during the upload process.

-Note: Annotations may overlap in time and will appear in sequence in the interface according to the earliest start time.
+Annotations may overlap in time and will appear in the interface in sequence by earliest start time.

-Start Time: marks the point in time in minutes and seconds that is the target of an annotation.
+Start Time: Marks the point in time in hours, minutes, and seconds that is the target of an annotation.

-Important Note: In the current version, tags are optional in the spreadsheeet upload but the header “tag” is required.
-Oterwise, the column can remain blank.
+Important Note: In the current version, tags are optional during spreadsheet uploads, but the “tag” header is required.
+Otherwise, the column can remain blank.

 Examples